LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

    predicate definition
       The set of clauses for a predicate, contained in an object or category.
-      Predicate definitions can be overriden or specialized in descendant entities.
+      Predicate definitions can be overridden or specialized in descendant entities.

    predicate alias